Professor Jay Sarkar

 Biography

-She is currently completing her second book, Atomic Capitalism.
+Jay is currently completing her second book, Atomic Capitalism.
 A Global History (under contract with Princeton University Press, America in the World series).
 It is a 100-year history of nuclear sites, from mining to energy to weapons-testing, retold through histories of capitalism, empire, and decolonisation.
-For Atomic Capitalism, she is based at Sciences Po Centre d'Histoire in Paris, France during April 2024 through the Maison des Sciences de l'Homme's DEA Visiting Professorship.
-In May 2024, she will conduct further research for this book as a Henry Belin du Pont Fellow at the Hagley Museum & Library in Delaware, USA.
+To work on Atomic Capitalism, she has been based at Harvard University's Weatherhead Initiative on Global History, at Sciences Po Paris Centre d'Histoire through the Maison des Sciences de l'Homme's DEA visiting professorship, and a Henry Belin du Pont Fellow at the Hagley Museum & Library.

 Her third book-length project is titled, Partitions: A Global History of Territoriality.
-On adjacent themes of territorial separations, she is co-editing the volume, Partition Machine: Legacies of Territoriality in a Violent World, for Oxford University Press/British Academy.
+On adjacent themes of territorial separations, she is co-editing the volume, Partition Machine: Legacies of Territoriality in a Violent World, for Oxford University Press/British Academy (BAC23/220114).

 Research interests